Healthy Homes Assessment Ahuriri

 Rental Property Home Assessments Ahuriri

-Rental property areas affected with Healthy Homes Standard.
-Healthy Homes Standard in Ahuriri include each:
+The areas of rental property that are affected with Health Homes Standards.
+Healthy Homes Standards in Ahuriri include each:

 • Living Rooms